mucommander/mucommander/package/readme.txt

 - The action categories that are displayed in the shortcuts preferences tab are sorted by their name.
 - The row-filtering in the shortcuts preferences tab now matches the specified input also against the tooltip of the row (the action's description).
 - Theme preferences for Shell renamed to Terminal and now both the Terminal and Run Command dialog use configured colors and font.
-- Google Drive: file queries can return up to 1000 files (was 100).
+- Google Drive: file queries can return up to 1000 files instead of up to 100 files.
 - Set the 'File version' property of the 'mucommander.exe' file to the application version.
-- Menlo font added as one of defaults for Terminal for all themes (even native ones).
+- Menlo font is added as one of the default fonts of the Terminal for all themes (also native ones).

 Localization:
 -